 The Contemporary Art System and Its Mediators: Women Gallery Owners in Brazil (1947–2000)

-Online conference by Ana Paula Cavalcanti Simioni, Full Professor at the University of São Paulo, and fellow for a one-month writing residency in June 2026 at the Paris IAS as part of the "Paris IAS Ideas" series.
+Online conference by Ana Paula Cavalcanti Simioni, Full Professor at the University of São Paulo, and fellow for a one-month in writing residency (USP-HERMES/MATRIMOINES) in June 2026 at the Paris IAS as part of the "Paris IAS Ideas" series.

 The "Paris IAS Ideas" online lecture series offers short and stimulating presentations by researchers from the Paris Institute for Advanced Studies, marking the start of their month-long writing residency.